 Play materials to be used are arranged so that children may select, remove, and replace play materials with a minimum of assistance.

 Adequate and sufficient first-aid supplies shall always be readily available the program is in operation.
-At least one staff member is certified in First Aid.
+All staff members are certified in First Aid and CPR.

-FACILITY 3301-37-05 CLASSROOM AREA DIAGRAM
+CLASSROOM AREA DIAGRAM